 In warm climates the plant is perennial, and will provide harvests for many years.
-The growth habit is spreading, with the floppy stems trailing on the ground.
+The growth habit is upright to spreading, with the longest stems tending to flop over and trail on the ground.

-Flowers occur in spring, attracting Monarch butterflies to their nectar.
-This plant is in the same genus as the houseplant known as Purple Passion (Gynura aurantiaca) and the flowers are clearly similar.
+In spring the plants go through a flowering cycle when little leafy growth occurs, but the plant is covered in orange blooms, attracting Monarch butterflies to the nectar.
+This plant is in the same genus as Longevity spinach (Gynura procumbens) and the houseplant known as Purple Passion (Gynura aurantiaca), and the flowers are clearly similar.